JJ-Zhang-DS/FDA_ChatBot/README.md

 # FDA_stastics_ChatBot
 ```
 This is a ChatBot for the project of NLP class.
-The aim is to help you get FDA guidline for the statistical requirement during drug discoveries.
 ```

-Description of the app ...
+The aim is to help you get FDA guidline for the statistical requirement during drug discoveries.
 ## Demo App

 [![Streamlit App](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://app-starter-kit.streamlit.app/)